skip to Main Content

-In the past, thunderstorms, heat waves, or snowstorms may have derailed your outdoor training plans, forcing you to come up with a plan B. But now there’s a new environmental scourge to add to that list: poor air quality.
+In the past, thunderstorms, heat waves, or snowstorms may have derailed your plans for training outdoors, forcing you to come up with a plan B. Now there’s another environmental scourge to add to that list: poor air quality.

-Unfortunately, climate change is worsening air quality across the country, thanks to heat, drought, and wildfires that contribute higher levels of ozone and particle pollution.
-Though air quality has improved overall in the past 50 years, the 2023 American Lung Association “State of the Air” report indicates that more than one in three Americans currently live in places with unhealthy air.
+Climate change is degrading air quality across the country, due to heat, drought, and wildfires that produce higher levels of ozone and particle pollution.
+Though air quality has improved overall in the past 50 years, the 2023 American Lung Association’s “State of the Air” report indicates that more than one in three Americans currently live in places with unhealthy air.

-While reduced air quality impacts everyone, outdoor athletes, like runners, cyclists, and hikers, are particularly susceptible to sucking in lungfuls of polluted air.
+Runners, cyclists, hikers, and other outdoor athletes are particularly susceptible to sucking in lungfuls of polluted air.

-While humans are equipped with built-in filtering systems (from our nose hairs to our lungs) to deal with junky stuff in the air, fine particles from pollution — including from wildfire smoke — can cross into the bloodstream, triggering inflammation and impairing blood vessel function, explains Kriegler.
-Exposure to poor air quality could lead to increased risk of breathing problems, lung damage, asthma attacks, heart attacks, and stroke.
+Humans are equipped with built-in filtering systems (from our nose hair to our lungs) to deal with junky stuff in the air, but fine particles from pollution — including from wildfire smoke — can cross into the bloodstream, triggering inflammation and impairing blood vessel function, he explains.
+Exposure to poor air quality could lead to an increased risk of breathing problems, lung damage, asthma attacks, heart attacks, and stroke.

 How can I know if it’s safe to exercise outside?

-When you have an outdoor workout planned, consider these factors:
+When contemplating an outdoor workout, consider these factors:

-• Do you see smoke or haze?
+1. Do you see smoke or haze?
 Can you smell smoke?
-These are “dead giveaways” to reschedule or relocate a hard workout, says Kriegler.
+These are strong indications to reschedule or relocate an intense workout, says Kriegler.

-• If you wear a fitness tracker that provides a performance indicator such as heart-rate variability (HRV), use that info to guide you during your workout.
-“Anytime I see a negative performance indication such as lower-than-usual HRV, I pay extra close attention to how hard I push that day,” says Kriegler.
+2. If you wear a fitness tracker that provides a performance indicator such as heart-rate variability (HRV), use that info to guide you during your workout.
+“Anytime I see a negative performance indication, such as lower-than-usual HRV, I pay extra close attention to how hard I push that day,” he notes.

-• Zero in on how you’re feeling.
-If you’re feeling sluggish, if you have a headache, or if you’re struggling more than usual, consider decreasing your pace or intensity or even stopping your workout.
-“The last thing you need to do is push yourself harder when the conditions are unfavorable,” Kriegler says.
+3. Zero in on how you’re feeling.
+If you’re feeling sluggish, if you have a headache, or if you’re struggling more than usual, he advises, consider slowing your pace, reducing your intensity, or even stopping your workout.
+“The last thing you need to do is push yourself harder when the conditions are unfavorable.”

 Can I make it safer to do an outdoor workout on a high-pollution day?